Whiskered screech owl

 The whiskered screech owl (Megascops trichopsis) is a small screech owl found in North and Central America.

 Description

 Adults occur in 2 color morphs, in either brown or dark grey plumage.
 They have a round head with ear tufts, yellow eyes and a yellowish bill.
 The bird looks very similar to a western screech owl, but has heavier barring on the breast, and is slightly smaller in size.
 They are 6.3 to 7.9 in and have a wingspan of 17.3 in.

 Range and habitat

-The whiskered screech owl's range extends from southeasternmost Arizona (the Madrean sky islands region) in the United States, southwards through Mexico, Guatemala, El Salvador, Honduras, to north central Nicaragua.
+The whiskered screech owl's range extends from southeasternmost Arizona and southwest New Mexico (the Madrean sky islands region) in the United States, southwards through Mexico, Guatemala, El Salvador, Honduras, to north central Nicaragua.
 Their breeding habitat is dense coniferous or oak woodlands, and coffee plantations usually occurring at higher elevations than the western screech owl.